crispab/crisp-dna/_docs/economic-model.md

 -   APNIC paid $120,000 for Sandy's services ($10,000 x 12 months)
 -   Sandy earned $108,000 for her work at APNIC (90% of the income from APNIC)
 -   Product Space earned $12,000 from Sandy's work at APNIC (10% of the income from APNIC)
--   In addition, Sandy paid $6000 to Product Space in fixed fees ($500 x 12 months)
+-   In addition, Sandy paid $2,400 to Product Space in fixed fees ($200 x 12 months)
 -   **Result for the year:**
     -   APNIC: -$120,000
     -   Sandy: +$102,000
-    -   Product Space: +$18,000
+    -   Product Space: +$14,400

 Example: hitting the ceiling
 ----------------------------

 Suppose the Product Space fee ceiling is $20,000 per year.

-And suppose Sandy gets famous for her specialty skills in UX research, and manages to land a $200/hour gig at Design Company (something about robots, they're very secretive about it)!
+And suppose Sandy gets famous for her specialty skills in UX research, and manages to land a $200/hour gig at Design Company.
 Sandy still works 100 hours per month (reserving the rest of her time for hobby projects and family).

-That means Sandy will pull in about $240,000, which means the Product Space fee would be $24,000.
-That's way past the $20,000 ceiling, and we haven't even taken the fixed $500/month into account.
+That means Sandy will earn in about $240,000, which means the Product Space fee would be $24,000.
+That's way past the $20,000 ceiling, and we haven't even taken the fixed $200/month into account.
 The point of having a ceiling is to make sure the cost of being at Product Space doesn't get out of hand for the highest paid consultants.

 Sandy tells the office team that he's most likely going to hit the ceiling ther year, so there's no point bothering with the % fee.
 Instead, Sandy keeps 100% of what he earns, and Product Space just invoices him the ceiling fee of $5000 per quarter (= $20,000 per year divided into 4 quarters).
 Simple.